What does 'unlocking' mean?

 Network operators are allowed to lock your phone because they often subsidise the cost of phones when you take out a contract, so want to make this money back before you switch to another phone company.

-By unlocking your phone you can use it on any network you like which means:
+Unlocking your phone means you can use it on any network you like.

 You may be able to get benefit from cheaper tariffs

 You can take advantage of any network-specific deals

 If you sell your phone it will be worth more if it is unlocked